 - Weights can range from 45 to 70 lbs

-- Great for working through an injury, or to change up your squat training
+- Great for working through an injury or to change up your squat training

 Weighing between 45 and 70 pounds, a safety squat bar has a center padding with two handles protruding from the bar, where you can grip the bar without reaching back for the actual barbell.
-This is helpful for someone dealing with a shoulder or arm injury who can’t grip a normal weightlifting bar well.
+This can be helpful for someone dealing with a shoulder or arm injury who can’t grip a normal weightlifting bar well.

 EZ Curl Bar